 Dinner shouldn’t take you all night to make and shouldn’t cause you added stress.
 It’s a time to relax and celebrate the day by sharing a meal with your family and friends

-Not only is my Peppered Pork Loin delicious, it’s easy to make and can be on your table in about 30 minutes.
+Not only is my Peppered Pork Tenderloin delicious, but it’s also easy to make and can be on your table in about 30 minutes.
 And my Sweet Chili-Pecan Fruit Sauce just adds another layer of deliciousness to this perfect pork loin recipe.

-What Ingredients do you need to make a Peppered Pork Loin?
+What ingredients do I need to make Peppered Pork Tenderloin?